A history-packed northern Nagano castle town

 The castle that defeated the Tokugawa army twice

 Ueda Castle was built in the 16th century by the leaders of the Sanada samurai clan.
 They are locally renowned for having repelled the nation-building Tokugawa clan not once, but twice.
-The third time didn't go as well.

 Today, reproductions of Ueda Castle's three turrets and main gate tower over a lovely park located within the former castle grounds.
 Ueda Johseki Park is spectacular in the spring when its groves of cherry trees come into bloom.
 In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, also known as the 1,000 Cherry Tree Festival.
 Enjoy flower viewing, and stick around to see the cherry blossoms illuminated at night.